 With the sheer range of options, even the most die-hard outdoor enthusiasts can be sent into a spin finding the right waterproof trousers.
-The first thing to consider before you buy is: What will I use waterproof trousers for and what do the need to withstand?
-There is not ONE pair of waterproof trousers for ALL use cases.
+The first thing to consider before you buy is: what will I use waterproof trousers for and what do they need to withstand?
+There is not ONE pair of waterproof trousers for ALL uses.
 Short routes or multi-day tours?
 Showers or downpours?
 On foot or on the bike?
 Muddy lowlands or a rocky summit ridge?
 As with most other functional clothing, the thicker and heavier the trousers, the more robust they are.

 Solid mid-range for hiking and biking

-Lighter over-trousers such as the Fluid Pants II by Vaude or the Resolve Pant by The North Face are suitable for day trips in uncertain weather conditions, the rainy forest walk or medium cycling distances.
-For instance, for the daily commute: they are long enough and if the sun does come out, they will fit easily int your backpack after work.
+Lighter overtrousers such as the Fluid Pants II from Vaude are suitable for day trips in uncertain weather conditions, a forest walk on a rainy day or medium-distance bike rides.
+For instance, they are long enough for your daily commute and if the sun does come out, they will fit easily into your backpack after work.

 The next step up would be 2.5 or 3-layer hardshell trousers.
-If you are out in the open or on rough rock all day in bad weather, it is better to choose one of the more robust models.
-Both versions are windproof and prevent the body from cooling down.
+If you are out in the open or on rough rock all day in bad weather conditions, it’s better to choose one of the more robust models.
+Both versions are windproof and prevent the body from cooling down too much.
 The waterproof trousers are therefore an ideal addition to an outdoor outfit in stormy weather.

 The ambitious mountain adventure

 When the ascent starts getting steeper, sooner or later all mountaineers will start to sweat.
 During strenuous activities, the waterproof trousers must both keep out water from the outside and reliably transport water vapour from the inside to the outside.
-As well as breathable material, side ventilation slits ensure a good internal climate.
-If there isn’t an extra ventilation zip, ambitious outdoor fans can open the ¾- or full-length zip on the leg.
+As well as the breathable material, side ventilation slits ensure a good microclimate.
+If there isn’t an extra ventilation zip, you can open the ¾- or full-length zip on the leg.

-Hardshell waterproof trousers are perfect for tours in extreme altitudes: as it can get cold very quickly or even snow, the hardshell waterproof trousers can also be work as an extra protective layer over softshell trousers.
-And on warm, sunny days, they can be worn as an external insulation layer over long johns when skiing.
+Hardshell waterproof trousers are perfect for tours in extreme altitudes: as it can get cold very quickly or even snow, the hardshell waterproof trousers can also work as an extra protective layer over softshell trousers.
+On warm, sunny days, they can be worn as an outer insulation layer over long johns when skiing.

-Hardshell trousers with suspenders are suitable for activities which need a lot of freedom of movement, such as climbing.
+Hardshell trousers with braces are suitable for activities that require lots of freedom of movement, such as climbing.
 Although the models can’t be put on or taken off so quickly, they offer excellent protection against moisture.